 SEAN: There’s also an 8th Tsubasa Reservoir Chronicle omnibus, and I believe this is about the time when I started to actively mock the series.

-MELINDA: Poor Tsubasa.
+MJ: Poor Tsubasa.
 So much abuse.

 SEAN: Vertical has a new series debuting again, this one called Devils’ Line.
 It is also a dark fantasy series, just like last week’s To the Abandoned Sacred Beasts, and features vampires.
 It runs in Kodansha’s Morning Two.